Back to Blog

 What This Looks Like in Practice

-A restaurant group with 8 locations switched from manual review management (each GM checking their own Google and Yelp accounts) to a centralized system.
-Within three months:
+Picture a restaurant group with 8 locations that switches from manual review management (each GM checking their own Google and Yelp accounts) to a centralized system.
+Within a quarter, you'd typically expect to see:

-• Average response time dropped from 4.2 days to 6 hours
+• Response time shrinking from days to hours

-• Two underperforming locations were identified through sentiment analysis and received targeted operational support
+• One or two underperforming locations identified through sentiment trends and given targeted operational support

-None of that required doing more work.
-It required doing the same work more efficiently, with better visibility.
+None of that requires doing more work.
+It requires doing the same work more efficiently, with better visibility.

 Getting Started

-If you're managing multiple locations and reviews are falling through the cracks, the fix isn't motivation — it's infrastructure.
+If you're managing multiple locations and reviews are falling through the cracks, the fix is infrastructure, not motivation.

 Start with three things:

 1. Get every review into one place.
-No exceptions.
 Every platform, every location, one dashboard.

 2. Set up alerts for high-stakes keywords.
 Don't let a "food poisoning" review sit unanswered for 9 days.